 However, for those who live in areas where their utility does not operate under net metering, a solar + battery storage system can be especially beneficial.
 Many municipal and co-op electric utilities have difficulty providing a good rate for electricity exported to the grid, decreasing the financial benefit of going solar.
 The best solution is to include a battery backup with the solar PV system.
 This way, all excess electricity is stored in your home battery instead of being sold to the utility at a very low, wholesale rate.
 Each day after the sun goes down, your batteries provide electricity until they run out so you don’t have to draw expensive power from the grid.
 This does add a premium to the price of the system since batteries are the most costly component.
-However, batteries that are connected to a solar system are eligible for the 30% Federal Solar Investment Tax Credit, which will start phasing down next year toward a full sunset in 2022, making 2019 a great time to lock in your energy rate before it rises again.
+However, batteries that are connected to a solar system are eligible for the 30% Federal Solar Investment Tax Credit.
+Beginning in 2020, this tax credit will step down to 26% then decrease to 22% in 2021 until a full sunset in 2022.
+Now’s a great time to lock in your energy rate before it rises again and the incentives disappear.

 It’s all about the give and take when it comes to planning out your home battery storage solution.
 When designing your energy storage system, it is essential to find a balance between the total capacity of the Powerwall(s) with the demand of everything you need to power up.
 Each Powerwall can deliver up to 21 amps, and up to 6 Powerwalls can be stacked together.
 However, even if there is enough amperage to cover all of your loads, we need to consider the pace of how quickly electricity will be drawn to maximize the effectiveness of your back-up system.